Open-Scholarship-Strategy/site/index.md

 It is important to make sure that people can still do what they are already doing, even if they participate in Open Scholarship.
 With [Weller, 2014](https://doi.org/10.5334/bam), [Veletsianos and Kimmons, 2016](https://doi.org/10.19173/irrodl.v13i4.1313) and [McKiernan, 2017](https://doi.org/10.1371/journal.pbio.1002614), among others, we see inclusivity as a crucial trait of the social movement that is Open Scholarship.
 While what we described here can ideally encompass all of the before-mentioned practices, an engagement in practices of open science and scholarship can be considered as happening in a spectrum of practices that each of us has to negotiate.

-*Therefore, future communication efforts must focus on Open practices as not being completely new, but simply more efficient and more rewarding versions of current practices.
+> *Therefore, future communication efforts must focus on open practices as not being completely new, but simply more efficient and more rewarding versions of current practices.
 Furthermore, it ought to be noted that Openness has a long and proud history and tradition in science and education - a tradition that might be worth reconsidering at our current situation at the beginning of the 21st century, so that the rhetorical question posed, among others, by* [Watson (2015)](https://doi.org/10.1186/s13059-015-0669-2) *"When will 'open science' become simply 'science'?" can soon be answered with a "it has today!"*

 # 11. Conclusions <a name="Conclusions"></a>